 This is an amended version of our post from 2018, updated in July 2020.
 Author: Nelli Orlova, CEO @ InnMind

-If all the answers are "yes" - well, congrats, you seem to be really well prepared for negotiations with investor.
-You don’t need to continue reading this post then, go and focus on your fundraising instead.
-But if one or even more answers are No - I have to say that you’re not prepared for fundraising yet.
+If all the answers are "yes" – well, congrats, you seem to be well prepared for negotiations with investors.
+You don’t need to continue reading this post then, go and focus on your fundraising instead - apply for one of the upcoming pitch events on InnMind.
+But if one or even more answers are "No" - I have to say that you’re not prepared for fundraising yet.
+Keep reading...

 Yeah, I do realise that my professional opinion may be not so convincing for you, even given over 10 years of experience in this field.
 But I hope that the investor’s feedback will be enough persuasive and relevant.
 So let’s see what do they think.

 In 2018-2019 InnMind, the #1 platform for startups and investors in Europe, was doing an extensive research on investors behaviour and decision-making process.
 And since the beginning of 2020 we continued this research in the framework of the VC market forecast 2020.
 We organised hundreds of interviews with the top VCs and business angels from Europe, Silicon Valley, Israel, and Asia.
 During these interviews investors were asked about most important criteria of the startups' evaluation, critical information they require on different stages and other elements that finally bring them to the decision to invest in a startup or not.

 ✔️ Over 85% of investors consider market data to be essentially important for making investment decision

 ✔️ Every 2 of 3 investors don’t even consider startup requests without a business plan or business model (at least the short version, clearly describing how your business model works)